Faviobrntn/jquery-mentionable/README.md

 ## Todo
 * Rework on a base style, especially the hover and selection.
-* Enable the user to use other property name other than 'name' and 'image_url'.

 ## Thank
 [Tanin Na Nakorn](https://github.com/tanin47) suggested how to solve the FF issue!
 Thank mate!